as-iotex/ws_iot_sdk_arduino/README.md

 [![Code Formatting](https://github.com/machinefi/psa-crypto/workflows/Code%20formatting/badge.svg)](https://github.com/machinefi/psa-crypto/actions/workflows/code-formatting.yml)

 PSACrypto is an Arduino library that implements the cryptography functionality of the Platform Security Architecture (PSA) API.
-It provides a standardized and easy-to-use interface for cryptographic operations on Arduino boards, ensuring secure communication, data integrity, and confidentiality.
+It provides a standardized and easy-to-use interface for cr yptographic operations on Arduino boards, ensuring secure communication, data integrity, and confidentiality.

 ## Features